13 Focused Assessment: Nutritional Assessment

 II.
 Anatomy and Physiology

-Digestion begins in the mouth where chewing and mixing with saliva is the initial step in breaking down food.
-In stomach, foods mix with gastric juices and produce a mixture, chyme.
-Chyme passes to small intestine where most of the digestion takes place.
-In the small intestine, foods are dissolved, and nutrients are absorbed into the body.
+Digestion begins in the mouth, where chewing and mixing with saliva initiate the breakdown of food.
+In the stomach, food mixes with gastric juices to produce a mixture called chyme.
+Chyme then passes into the small intestine, where most digestion takes place.
+In the small intestine, food is dissolved, and nutrients are absorbed into the body.
 Unabsorbed wastes are passed down to the colon.

-Watch the following short video clip to review digestion in small intestines.
+Watch the following short video clip to review digestion in the small intestine.

-Micronutrients refer to dietary minerals and vitamins that support metabolism of the body.
+Micronutrients refer to dietary minerals and vitamins that support the body’s metabolism.

-The following short video clip provides knowledge on nutrients that are essential for life: minerals and vitamins.
+The following short video clip provides information on the essential nutrients for life: minerals and vitamins.

 Knowledge Check